lowrycito/handbook/pages/study-manual-general-handbook-12-primary.md

 Parents have the primary responsibility to teach their children about the temple and the priesthood.
 To support them, the Primary presidency plans a Temple and Priesthood Preparation meeting each year.
 The bishopric gives direction.
 The meeting is for children in the Valiant 10 class.
 Parents are invited.
 This meeting has the following purposes:

 - Help children understand priesthood purposes, responsibilities, and blessings.
-- Help children participate in temple and family history work and prepare to make and keep sacred covenants.
+- Help children prepare to make and keep sacred covenants.
+- Teach children the blessings and joy of participating in uniting families for eternity through temple and family history work (see [1.2.4](/study/manual/general-handbook/1-work-of-salvation-and-exaltation?lang=eng&id=title_number7-p28#title_number7 "/study/manual/general-handbook/1-work-of-salvation-and-exaltation?lang=eng&id=title_number7-p28#title_number7")).
 - Help boys prepare to receive the Aaronic Priesthood.
 - Help children prepare to receive a temple recommend.